Derivative Techniques Review: Chain Rule, Logarithmic Differentiation & Inverse Function Derivatives

 ImportantKey Idea: Logarithmic Differentiation

-When a function is a huge product and quotient of powers, take \(\ln\) of both sides first.
-This converts products into sums, making differentiation much simpler.
+When a function is a large product and quotient of powers, take \(\ln\) of both sides first.
+This converts products into sums, simplifying differentiation.
 Then solve for \(R'\) by multiplying both sides by \(R\).

 \[R'(x) = R(x)\left[\frac{7}{x+3} + \frac{12x}{2x^2-1} + \frac{2}{x} - \frac{4}{x+1} + \frac{2}{2-x}\right]\]

-To evaluate at \(x = 1\): compute \(R(1)\) once, then plug \(x=1\) into each simple fraction and add them up.
-Much easier than expanding the product rule across five factors!
+To evaluate at \(x = 1\): compute \(R(1)\) once, then substitute \(x=1\) into each simple fraction and sum.
+This is far more efficient than expanding the product rule across five factors.

 Logarithmic differentiation exploits the logarithm laws to decompose a product into a sum.
-Differentiating a sum is trivial — you just differentiate term by term.
-The result is equivalent to the product rule, but organized so each factor contributes one clean fraction.
+Differentiating a sum is straightforward — one differentiates term by term.
+The result is equivalent to the product rule, but organized so that each factor contributes one clean fraction.

 Visualize the function \(R(x)\) and its derivative: